n-Arno/scaleway-kapsule-gvisor/README.md

 This method will install gVisor on selected nodes using a Daemonset.
 The associated pod execute a restart of containerd if needed which may affect other pods on the nodes.

 Also, the containerd original `config.toml` file is overwritten with the one provided.
 This config is valid at the current time but may not take into account future parameters added by the Kapsule team.
+In any case, the config file now leverage `version = 2` to be able to use the `ConfigPath` option which is not the case for the original configuration.

+gVisor will leverage systemd-cgroups using the experimental flag provided in `runsc.toml`